On this page:

 - current Australian passport (not expired)

-- Australian visa current at time of entry to Australia as resident or tourist; for example, a stamp in a passport, a Visa Entitlement Verification Online (VEVO) printout, any valid visa issued by the Department of Home Affairs
+- Australian visa current at time of entry to Australia as resident or tourist, supported by a foreign passport; for example, a stamp in a passport, a Visa Entitlement Verification Online (VEVO) printout, any valid visa issued by the Department of Home Affairs

 Primary documents – at least one of these